nvembar/sam_api/sam/search.md

 <tr>
 <td><p>Veteran Owned Business</p></td>
-<td valign="top" ><p>Veteran-Owned Business means a business that (1) not less than 51 percent of which is owned by one or </p>

-<p>more veterans (as defined at 38 U.S.C.
+<td valign="top" ><p>Veteran-Owned Business means a business that (1) not less than 51 percent of which is owned by one or more veterans (as defined at 38 U.S.C.
 101(2)) or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more veterans; and (2) the management and daily business operations of which are controlled by one or more veterans.
 For more information please see: </p>

 <p>http://www.gpo.gov/fdsys/pkg/USCODE-2011-title38/pdf/USCOD</p>